-The first of our Seattle24/7 Top 7 Lists for 2015 is an E-City echelon that can help your Web properties rank closer to the top of search engine discovery pages, local “map” listings, and on top of Google AdWords, not to mention Bing and Yahoo placements.
+This Seattle24/7 Top 7 List is an E-City benchmarking that can help your Web properties rank closer to the top of search engine discovery pages, local “map” listings, and on top of Google AdWords.
 Sound like a lot of the questionable email you’ve been getting?
 No worries here.
 These are the real McCoy’s!

 These ‘white hatters’ succeed NOT by using spammy, ‘black hat’ tactics but by crafting and promoting quality content, establishing online authority for your best products and brand positioning, and building meaningful links between your company and its constituencies.
 That’s one reason that the cliched “SEO” acronym is now regarded more aptly as “CRO” (for “Conversion Rate Optimization”).
 If you follow Seattle’s best search marketing practice leaders, you will increase not only your search visibility but the number of people who take decisive action once they reach your landing pages.

 Speaking of taking action, while not every Seattle search agency can help you pay as little as possible for your most desired keywords under Google’s or Bing’s pay-per-click programs, one agency is helping clients switch from the keyword-costly PPC (pay-per-click) model to Google’s CPA (cost-per-acquisition) system and pay only for those leads that result in actual conversions representing true “pay-for-performance.”

 “Cost-per-acquisition” does away with high-priced keyword bidding in favor of the real profit margin of an actual purchase or another “conversion event” in terms of what the transaction is actually worth to your business.
 The conversion can happen either online (such as inside a shopping cart program) or offline, such as on a sales call in the field.